tandasat/EopMon/README.md

 EopmonCheckCurrentProcessToken() gets called when CR3 is being updated and checks if the current process has any of the system tokens but not its original owner process.
-If so, EopMon schedules EopmonpTerminateProcessWorkerRoutine() to terminate the process as soon as possible.
+If so, EopMon schedules EopmonpTerminateProcessWorkerRoutine() to terminate the process and it child processes as soon as possible.

 Caveats